xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/global_cfg/index.rst

 ----------------------

 * sshbetweennodes:
   Comma separated list of groups of compute nodes to enable passwordless root ssh during install, or ``xdsh -K``.
 Default is ``ALLGROUPS``.
-Set to ``NOGROUPS``,if you do not wish to enabled any group of compute nodes.If using the ``zone`` table, this attribute in not used.
+Set to ``NOGROUPS`` if you do not wish to enable it for any group of compute nodes.
+If using the ``zone`` table, this attribute in not used.

 Services Attributes